Langelurillus squamiger

-Langelurillus squamiger is a species of jumping spider in the genus Langelurillus that lives in South Africa.
-The species was first described in 2018 by Wanda Wesołowska and Charles Haddad.
-It is small, the male being slightly smaller than the female, with a cephalothorax that is between 1.9 and 2.4 mm long and an abdomen between 1.5 and 2.4 mm long.
+Langelurillus squamiger is a species of jumping spider that lives in South Africa.
+A member of the genus Langelurillus, the species was first described in 2018 by the arachnologists Wanda Wesołowska and Charles Haddad.
+It is small, the male being slightly smaller than the female, with a forward section, or cephalothorax, that is between 1.9 and 2.4 mm long and, behind that, an abdomen between 1.5 and 2.4 mm long.
 It is generally dark brown, with an orange pattern on the abdomen.
-It is very similar to other spiders in the genus, but differs in the shape of the male's tibial apophysis and the way that the female has both lobes at the back of the epigyne and short seminal ducts.
-The spider lives in leaves and eats Odontotermes termites alongside Stenaelurillus guttiger and Stenaelurillus modestus.
+It is very similar to other spiders in the genus, but differs in its copulatory organ.
+The shape of the male's tibial apophyses are distinctive as is the way that the female has both lobes at the back of the epigyne and short seminal ducts.
+The spider lives amongst the leaves at the base of trees and eats Odontotermes termites alongside the jumping spiders Stenaelurillus guttiger and Stenaelurillus modestus.

-Taxonomy
+Taxonomy and etymology

-Langelurillus squamiger was first described by Wanda Wesołowska and Charles Haddad in 2018.
-It was one of over 500 species identified by the Polish arachnologist Wesołowska during her career.
+Langelurillus squamiger is a jumping spider, a member of the family Salticidae, that was first described by the arachnologists Wanda Wesołowska and Charles Haddad in 2018.
+It was one of over 500 species identified by Wesołowska during her career.
 The species is named for the Latin word for scaly.

-They allocated it to the genus Langelurillus, which had been raised by Maciej Próchniewicz in 1994.
+They allocated it to the genus Langelurillus, which had been circumscribed by Maciej Próchniewicz in 1994.
 The genus is related to Aelurillus and Langona but the spiders are smaller and, unlike these genera and Phlegra, they lack the parallel stripes on the back of the body that is feature of the majority of these spiders.
 In 2015, Wayne Maddison placed the genus in the subtribe Aelurillina, which also contained Aelurillus, Langona and Phlegra, in the tribe Aelurillini, within the subclade Saltafresia in the clade Salticoida.
-In 2016, Jerzy Prószyński placed the same genera in a group named Aelurillines based on the shape of the spiders' copulatory organs.
+In 2016, Jerzy Prószyński placed the same genera in a group named Aelurillines based on the shape of the spiders' copulatory organ.
+The holotype of the species is stored in the National Collection of Arachnida, ARC, in the University of Pretoria.